 To remind you of the passenger's front airbag hazards, and that children must be properly restrained in a back seat, your vehicle has warning labels on the dashboard (U.S. models) and on the front visors.
 Please read and follow the instructions on these labels.

 U.S. Models

-WARRNING WARRNING DEATH or SERIOUS INJURY can occur Children 12 and under can be killed by the air bag Children 12 and under can be killed by the air bag Children 12 and under can be killed by the air bag NEVER put a rear-facing child seat in the front Sta Star back as possible from the air bag ALWAYS use SEAT BELTS and CHILD RESTRAINTS
+DEATH or SERIOUS INJURY can occur

+- Children 12 and under can be killed by the air bag - .
+The BACK SEAT is the SAFEST place for children - NEVER put a rear-facing child seat in the front - Sit as far back as possible from the air bag - ALWAYS use SEAT BELTS and CHILD RESTRAINTS